Should I Homeschool? 3 Important Considerations

 Are you driven enough to do it all?
 And to do it all well?

-{The SUPPORT of your spouse is a given.
+NOTE: The SUPPORT of your spouse is a given.
 If your spouse is not on board with the idea of homeschooling your children, you need to stop reading this and focus on that issue before anything else.
-Under no circumstances do I suggest that a mom should homeschool without the complete SUPPORT of her husband.}
+Under no circumstances do I suggest that a mom should homeschool without the complete SUPPORT of her husband.

 So, assuming your husband is already on board, who ELSE will SUPPORT you?
-Because, believe me, you will need it.
+There are variety of homeschool problems that can pop up and you will need the support.
+Believe me.

 Will your parents support you?